 - The Betrothal – *The Ultimate Pop* This is where lovers hook up and make a firm commitment to be together.
 In historical or regency romance this is Happily Ever After (HEA) with a marriage proposal however in most other genera’s like contemporary, paranormal, young adult romance, and to chick lit it often is a Happy For Now (HFN), the immediate future.

-Make your romance unforgettable with sizzling ending that resonates with readers long after they finish, and added to their keeper sheaves.
+Make your romance unforgettable with a sizzling ending that resonates with readers long after they finish, and added to their keeper shelves.
 Remember to tie up loose ends and add one or more of these elements to your story.